Tiny-Earth/DemoSite/site/src/summative.md

     Using [these example rubrics](assets/paper-rubrics.html) as a guide, answer the following questions.

     Imagine a lab report, research paper, group project, or other large assignment for your course or a course similar to yours.
-What is one criteria that you would assess that student work on?
+Based on the assignment type and your learning objective(s), what is one criteria that you would assess that student work on?

     Describe what student work looks like that *fully meets* that criteria.
 How much variety could their be in student work that still meets that criteria?
 Briefly give a few examples.